Can a Social Media Contest Market Your Book?

 - Have them follow you on Instagram and use a hashtag as a means of entry so that your contest gets free promotion just from people entering it.

-3. Launch With a Bang
+3. Launch With a Plan and Strong Contest Elements

 - Use Attractive Graphics – When you launch your contest, you need to capture your audience’s attention.
 A great way to do this is with catchy graphics that you can re-use anytime you promote the contest.